Boring-student/MintOnAtom/README.md

-# UbuntuOnIntelAtom
+# MintOnAtom
- A script that help to create Ubuntu ISOs for baytrail and cherrytrail Intel.
+ A script that create Linux Mint ISOs for baytrail and cherrytrail Intel.

 # how to use it?
     sudo apt install p7zip-full bc klibc-utils iproute2 genisoimage dosfstools git wget squashfs-tools rsync unzip wget findutils xorriso bsdutils zstd -y